 I wish that as children we’d been more aware of the residents around us in the Polish home.
 We knew they were something to do with the war, but never asked.
 In turn, they were happy to see us play freely and without fear, unlike them, not wanting to disturb us with their stories.
 Within our families this is a story we know so well.

 There should have had a final farewell event for the stanica at the end of March 2020 but the coronavirus crisis has meant it is postponed for now.
 It’s a heavy burden for those making the decisions and I do not envy the deliberations of the trustees of the Polish Housing Society to ensure that Poles currently living there and in the future have a secure and safe place to call home.
-We should take heart that Ilford Park in Devon which I wrote about recently, run by the Ministry of Defence continues to be Polish in nature and Penrhos will also be for as long as Poles wish to live there.
+We should take heart that Ilford Park in Devon which I wrote about recently, run by the Ministry of Defence continues to be Polish in nature and we hope Penrhos will also be, for as long as Poles wish to live there.
 There are so many places around the world where Poles have left their memories, be it India, Africa, boarding schools and homes.
 Penrhos stanica is becoming another of these places, particularly for those who knew it best, the scouts from the Manchester area.
 For all of us, it will forever be an idyllic place of wonderful childhood memories, a place of great happiness and joy.

 If you enjoyed this article you might want to read about Ilford Park: